Go Out and Play!

 Here are a few tips that Recreational Sports offers to students:

 Mix It Up – After finding the activity that fits your schedule and physical activity needs, you should add some variations to it, like adding weight training, circuit training, or spice it up with a fitness class (U-Move or MHealthy) to keep going.

 Stay Positive – The winter months can be long, but staying positive is critical to staying active.
 A positive attitude will help workout time go faster and leave one feeling renewed afterwards.

 Some students may get the “winter blues,” or more severe seasonal affective disorder (SAD).
 SAD symptoms include low mood, lack of energy and increased sleeping and eating.
-If you experience low mood during fall or winter, you can consider talking to Deans Baum or Gregory.
+If you experience low mood during fall or winter, you can consider talking to Dean Baum or Director Nealy.
 Be sure to check other resources in this site, too.

 Find the Fun – There are many opportunities on campus for students to find the fun in physical activity and enjoy the weather.
 Outdoor Adventures offers cross country and downhill skiing, ice climbing, winter camping, dog sledding, snowshoeing which are all terrific ways for students to stay active during the winter months.

 There are three recreation centers on campus that are available for you to use for free.
 We encourage you to use the campus recreation resources to maintain your physical activity level throughout the winter months.
 It will help you stay healthy in body and mind, and to be motivated for the coming spring.

 From bicycle trails to canoe liveries, Ann Arbor has plenty of outside activities to keep you interested, including an expansive bike path system and municipal facilities for canoeing, wind-surfing, and year-round ice skating and swimming.
 You'll find some of the offerings on the Parks and Recreation website.